Institut für Gesundheitsökonomie Lehre Seminare Master

 Group composition procedure Not applicable

-Topic allocation procedure Individual arrangement
+Topic allocation procedure During kick-off, preference-based.

 Type of pre-registration Individual arrangement